michaelrsweet/stringsutil/README.md

 Then add those changes to the "es.strings" file with the "merge" sub-command:

     stringsutil -f es.strings -c merge base.strings

+The "translate" sub-command uses a LibreTranslate service to do a first-pass machine translation of your strings.
+For example, the following command will use a local Docker instance of LibreTranslate:

+    stringsutil -f es.strings -l es -T http://localhost:5000 translate base.strings

+You also use the "export" command to produce a C header file containing a strings file that can be embedded in a program:

+    stringsutil -f es.strings export es_strings.h

 Legal Stuff